vanhoangkha/Networking-fundamentals/Day54_WAN_Architectures.md

 - REMOTE-Access VPNs provide SERVICE to the ONE END DEVICE the VPN CLIENT SOFTWARE is installed on

 - SITE-TO-SITE VPNs are typically used to permanently connect TWO SITES over the Internet
-- REMOTE-Access VPNs are typically used to provide ON-DEMAND Access for END DEVICES that want to securely Access company resources while connected to a Mạng which is not SECURE
+- REMOTE-Access VPNs are typically used to provide ON-DEMAND Access for END DEVICES that want to securely Access company resources while connected to a Network which is not SECURE

 ---

 LAB COMMANDS

-Create the Tunnel Giao diện
+Create the Tunnel Interface

 `R1(config)#int tunnel <tunnel number>`

-This changes the mode to the Tunnel Giao diện
+This changes the mode to the Tunnel Interface

-The exit Giao diện for the tunnel
+The exit Interface for the tunnel

 `tunnel source <interface>`

-IP of the Tunnel Destination Giao diện
+IP of the Tunnel Destination Interface

 `tunnel destination <destination ip address>`

-Set the IP of the Source Tunnel Giao diện (from step 1)
+Set the IP of the Source Tunnel Interface (from step 1)

 `ip address <tunnel IP> <netmask>`

-Configure a Mặc định Tuyến đường to the Service Provider Mạng
+Configure a Default Tuyến đường to the Service Provider Network

 `R1(config)#ip route 0.0.0.0 0.0.0.0 <next hop interface>`

-This will now bring the Tunnel Giao diện Administratively Up / Up
+This will now bring the Tunnel Interface Administratively Up / Up

 ================================================

-Now you need to set up the TUNNEL ROUTERS as OSPF Neighbors for the Service Provider Mạng so they can share routes
+Now you need to set up the TUNNEL ROUTERS as OSPF Neighbors for the Service Provider Network so they can share routes

 `R1(config)router ospf <ospf process ID>`

-This switches to the OSPF Router Cấu hình mode
+This switches to the OSPF Router Configuration mode

 `network <tunnel interface IP> <wildcard mask> area <area #>`